 Background distraction can be a problem if the artwork does not fill the image space and the background competes for attention.
 A plain gray wall would not distract but a flowered drapery would.
 In any case, eliminating the background has the virtue of emphasizing the shape of the artwork.
 There are various free image editors (see next section) that allow cropping to eliminate background.
 Learning to use them is straightforward and well worth the time spent.
 Always operate on a copy of the original image in case things go sideways.

 The pixel dimensions of your original image can be determined either from your camera instruction book or by opening the copy of your image in an image editor.
-However, if you crop the image to eliminate background, it is the pixel width and height of the cropped image that you need, which you can get from the image editor after cropping.
+However, if you crop the image to eliminate background, you should try to get the pixel width and height of the cropped image from the image editor after cropping.
 Multiply the width times the height to get the total number of pixels.
-The reason for getting these three numbers is explained in the next paragraph.
+You want this to be sure you don't have too many pixels, as explained in the next paragraph.

-Easy Entry’s application will not process images greater than 20 megapixels or files greater than 2 MB (megabytes).
-A high quality JPEG image of less than 20 megapixels will rarely exceed 2 MB in file size.
-If either of these limits is exceeded, an image editor can be used, first to crop the background away, next to limit the pixel dimensions to 2000 - 3000 pixels in the longest dimension, and finally saving it with a level of JPEG compression (try “high” quality first) that provides a file of less than 2 MB.
+Our entry application will not process images greater than 20 megapixels or files greater than 5 MB (megabytes).
+A high quality JPEG image of less than 20 megapixels will rarely exceed 3 MB in file size.
+If either of these limits is exceeded, an image editor can be used, first to crop the background away, next to limit the pixel dimensions to about 3000 pixels in the longest dimension, and then to save it as a JPEG (try “high” quality first) with a file size of less than 5 MB.
 Try to do all of these in one editing session because repeatedly re-saving a JPEG will degrade the imageanother good reason for operating only on a copy of the original.

-Reducing the pixel dimensions to 2000 or 3000 pixels on the longest side will result in shorter upload and processing times, but if you don’t have access to an image editor, go ahead and enter the image you have.
-If it exceeds 20 megapixels or is a file exceeding 2 MB, Easy Entry will reject it with an immediate message telling you why.
+Reducing the pixel dimensions to 3000 pixels on the longest side will result in shorter upload and processing times, but if you don’t have access to an image editor, go ahead and enter the image you have.
+If it exceeds 20 megapixels or is a file exceeding 5 MB, it will be rejected with an immediate message telling you why.